-Courses are offered as "hybrids," meaning that the instructor teaches the course to students in the classroom and online simultaneously.
+Courses are offered through web conferencing, meaning that the instructor teaches the course to students in the classroom and via web conference tools simultaneously.
 Distance students may watch the class in real time or view later (by prior agreement with instructor).
 Interaction with online students is supplemented via the Blackboard Learning System.